GodotSteam/GodotSteam-Docs/docs/tutorials/leaderboards.md

 ### Understanding FileShare method

-Method is used to mark existing files to be shared that are present in remote local dir.
+Method is used to mark existing files to be shared that are present in remote local directory.
-As argument we are using filename.

 ```gdscript
 Steam.fileShare("file_name")